About the effect of coffee on different body systems in facts and opinions. Harm from coffee. Statement based on facts

 • muscle pain.

-The appearance of these symptoms should always be a reason to refuse another cup of coffee and reconsider your attitude to this invigorating drink!
+The appearance of these symptoms should always be a reason to refuse another cup of coffee and reconsider your attitude towards this invigorating drink!

 Harm to the nervous system and mental health

-Abuse of coffee leads to exhaustion of the nervous system.
+Excessive coffee consumption leads to exhaustion of the nervous system.

 Prolonged stimulation of the tissues of the nervous system leads to the fact that it is constantly in an excited state and experiences excessive stress.
-Such hard work causes depletion of nerve cells, and they cannot ensure the coordinated work of all systems and organs.
+Such intense work causes depletion of nerve cells, and they cannot ensure the coordinated functioning of all systems and organs.

 • unmotivated aggression;